jpere039/152/README.md

-This is the Project for CS152 Compilers.
+This is the project for CS152 Compilers.
 First commit was mid Phase 2.